IStranger/yii-resource-smart-load/README.md

 ## Limitations

-+ Cannot prevent reload inline blocks of js/css (we will try to eliminate in the new version).
 + Increases incoming traffic (from client to server), because extension uses cookie and http headers.
 This is especially important for sites with a large number of included resource files.
 This can be adjusted by changing the hash method: <b>crc32b</b> takes less size than <b>md5</b> (see options of extension).